 Teach Writing as a Process

 Take time to teach students how to break down the process of writing, especially of more sophisticated or demanding papers.
 This is developmentally important for many undergraduates.
-According to the 2014 UC Undergraduate Experience Survey, when asked about obstacles to their academic success, 32% of the respondents reported poor study behaviors such as waiting to the last minute, while 17% reported inadequate study skills such as not knowing how to start an assignment, how to organize it, or how to find help (frequently or all the time).
-Forty-one percent reported that they have occasionally, rarely, or never revised a paper extensively.
-(The 2014 survey was the most recent in which these questions were included.)
+According to the 2020 UC Undergraduate Experience Survey, when asked about obstacles to their academic success, 31% of the respondents reported poor study behaviors such as waiting to the last minute, while 18% reported inadequate study skills such as not knowing how to start an assignment, how to organize it, or how to find help (frequently or all the time).
+Forty-six percent reported that they have occasionally, rarely, or never revised a paper extensively.
+(The 2020 survey was the most recent in which these questions were included.)

 R&C instructors can address these problems in students’ writing by teaching the steps of an assignment and providing intermediate due dates and feedback.
 Use homework assignments as venues for (for example) cultivating an idea, wrestling with a thesis, relating passages to the issue the thesis treats, and drafting an introduction.
 This also cuts down on plagiarism, since the students are showing you their work as they develop it toward a formal paper.

 In devising research projects for second-semester R&C courses, lay out for students a series of steps and give them feedback on selected steps.
 Topic choice, a short annotated bibliography, an introduction and outline, and a first draft are points at which you might make comments and recommendations to students.
 If you make these steps into assignments that you grade, students will be less likely to bypass the process method in their work.

 Available for use in the GSI Teaching & Resource Center, 301 Sproul Hall.

 McKeachie, Wilbert and Marilla Svinicki (2006).
 Teaching Tips: Strategies, Research, and Theory for College and University Teachers (revised edition).
 Boston: Houghton Mifflin.